Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Classification of Adversarially Designed AGDs

-In fact, our precision rate is between 15\% and 30\% better.
-Similarly, the recall and F1 score are more than 10\% better in almost all cases.
-It may also be observed that in some occasions, the detection rates slightly vary if the ratio of malicious to benign samples is increased.
-This fact will be discussed more thoroughly in Section \ref{sec:discussion}.
-Nonetheless, the F1 score is at least 92.48\%, which indicates that our method is very effective even when confronted against specially crafted DGAs, a challenge that should be very close to representing the worst case scenario.
+To further assess the quality of our selected features, we opted to use it against three especially ``hard to detect'' DGAs.
+These DGAs, \texttt{deception}, \texttt{deception2}~\cite{Spooren2019}, and \texttt{khaos}~\cite{8936543} are specially crafted, using machine learning methods, to evade detection (see \autoref{sec:background}).
+While our features are generic and not targeted towards identifying any particular set of these families, we also manage to detect adversarially designed AGDs with significantly better performance than in previous works (see \autoref{tbl:adversarial}).
+In detail, the precision achieved by our approach is by 15\% to 30\% better.
+Similarly, the recall and F1 score are by more than 10\% better in almost all cases.
+It may also be observed that in some cases, the detection rates slightly vary if the ratio of malicious to benign samples is increased.
+This fact will be discussed more thoroughly in \autoref{sec:discussion}.
+Nonetheless, the F1 score is at least 92.48\%, which indicates that our method is very effective even when confronted against specially crafted DGAs -- a challenge that is very close to represent the most challenging scenario.